crossminer/CrossRec/README.md

-There are the following folders:
+There are the following main folders:

 1. <b>experimental\_results</b> contains all the results obtained from the experiments with LibRec and CrossRec.